Looking around you: external information enhances representations for event sequences: Related works

 Neural networks have been shown to perform well when faced with the task of event sequence representation learning~\cite{babaev2022coles}.
 Obtained representations are helpful both for tasks describing local in-time properties, such as next event prediction~\cite{zhuzhel2023continuous} or change point detection~\cite{ala2022deep,deldari2021time}, and whole sequence classification~\cite{bin2022review,jaiswal2020survey}.

-\paragraph{Self-supervised learning} (SSL) is a solid representation learning paradigm that learns an encoder --- a neural network, providing a representation vector without labelled data.
-This allows researchers to skip costly and possibly limited human expert annotation and leverage the large bodies of low-cost unlabeled data, leading to more universal representations~\cite{caron2021emerging}.
+\paragraph{Self-supervised learning (SSL)} SSL is a solid representation learning paradigm that learns an encoder --- a neural network to produce a representation vector without labeled data.
+This allows researchers to skip costly, possibly limited human expert annotation and to leverage large bodies of low-cost unlabeled data, leading to more universal representations~\cite{caron2021emerging}.
 This paradigm is often implemented within contrastive and generative learning frameworks~\cite{liu2023ssl,zhang2020self}.

 In contrastive learning, the encoder learns to produce embeddings of objects (pictures, texts, audio, transactions, etc.).
 If two objects are similar, their embeddings should be close and vice versa.
-It originated in computer vision in the form of Siamese loss~\cite{hoffer2015deep} and SimCLR~\cite{chen2020simple} with subsequent DINO~\cite {caron2021emerging} and BarlowTwins~\cite{zbontar2021barlow} among others.
-Contrastive learning also allows the production of meaningful representations for time series and event sequence data~\cite{zhang2024self}.
-Our work also uses a contrastive representation model, CoLES~\cite{babaev2022coles}, as it performs well for event sequence data, producing universal representations.
+It originated in computer vision in the form of Siamese loss~\cite{hoffer2015deep} and SimCLR~\cite{chen2020simple} with subsequent DINO~\cite {caron2021emerging} and Barlow Twins~\cite{zbontar2021barlow} among others.
+Contrastive learning also enables the generation of meaningful representations for time-series and event-sequence data~\cite{zhang2024self}.
+Our work also uses a contrastive representation model, CoLES~\cite{babaev2022coles}, as it performs well on event sequence data and produces universal representations.
 The authors of the method studied various ways to define positive and negative pairs during training.
-They came up with the split strategy, which considers two transaction subsequences from the same client to be a positive pair and from different clients to be negative.
-There, representations of the subsequences were obtained via a Long Short-Term Memory network~\cite{hochreiter1997long} (LSTM) as an encoder, as transformers~\cite{vaswani2017attention} don't always perform stronger for sequential data, similar to~\cite{yue2022ts2vec}.
+They came up with the split strategy, which considers two subsequences from the same sequence as a positive pair and from different users as negative.
+There, representations of the subsequences were obtained via a Long Short-Term Memory network~\cite{hochreiter1997long} (LSTM) as an encoder, since transformers~\cite{vaswani2017attention} don't always perform better on sequential data, similar to~\cite{yue2022ts2vec}.
 However, our results indicate that there is no clear winner between LSTM and transformer encoders, as their performance varies depending on the specific task.
+According to prior work, the CoLES model is the state-of-the-art for processing transaction data~\cite {bazarova2025learning, fadeev2025latte}.